Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 3. Visualise all the data and draw conclusions.

 #### Solution
-I worked with two DBs, `CLASSES` and `PAYMENTS`, and wrote an CTE to get all the data that I needed for the analysis.
+I worked with two DBs, `CLASSES` and `PAYMENTS`, and wrote a query using CTEs to get all the data required for the analysis.
+I needed to pull data such as the first transaction date for each student; a list of all dates for each student that are relevant to keep track of their balance; all balance changes (+ cumulative ones) for each student on each date (for transactions and classes), balance changes across the whole school for each date.
-Here are the stept to writing the final query:
-- Pull the first transaction date for each student
-- Create a list of all dates for the required period
-- Pull a list of all dates for each student that are relevant to keep track of their balance
-- Find all balance changes for each student on each day
--

 ## CONTACTS
 - Email: valeria.chizh@gmail.com